chmaraj/Automated_Bacterial_Assembler/README.md

 the assembler used is Tadpole, instead of Unicycler.
 Tadpole runs extremely quickly, but spends no time trying to resolve and bridge highly repetitive regions, and so will produce a much more fragmented assembly than Unicycler.
 However, all contained sequences are still represented.

+Please contact john.chmara@canada.ca if you want to be placed on an e-mail list to receive notifications of updates.